 Introduction

-OpenAI has remediated two significant security vulnerabilities within its ChatGPT and Codex platforms following a responsible disclosure from cybersecurity firm Check Point Research.
-The flaws, if exploited, could have allowed attackers to exfiltrate sensitive user conversation data and gain access to OpenAI's internal source code repositories.
-While the potential impact was severe, OpenAI confirmed the issues were patched in March 2024 before any evidence of in-the-wild exploitation emerged.
+OpenAI has remediated a significant security vulnerability within its ChatGPT platform following a responsible disclosure from cybersecurity firm Check Point Research.
+The flaw, if exploited, could have allowed attackers to exfiltrate sensitive user conversation data.
+While the potential impact was severe, OpenAI has patched the issue before any evidence of in-the-wild exploitation emerged.

 The discovery highlights the unique and complex security challenges accompanying the proliferation of large language models (LLMs).
 According to Check Point, a single malicious prompt could have transformed a standard conversation into a covert channel for data theft, exposing user messages, uploaded files, and other sensitive session content.